How common is infertility?

 What is the procedure for using the frozen sperm?

-The woman would need to be assessed by the doctor for blood tests or a current pap smear and to assess tubal patency (to make sure there are no blockages in her fallopian tubes).
+The woman would need to be assessed by the doctor for some investigations.
 Some documentation needs to be completed prior to any insemination.
 Be sure to communicate with your doctor in advance to avoid any delays.

 What is the ideal abstinence time before giving a semen sample for assessment?